dorzhey/scgog/README.md

 pip install dist/scgog-0.0.1.tar.gz

 commands:
-preprocess
-Launches CLI to guide the used through preprocessing visualize
-Launches CLI to guide the used through visualizization ml_benchmarking
+main
-Launches CLI to guide the used through ML benchmarking
+Launches CLI to guide through all steps

+for more look for tutorial.ipynb